unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 4 (1,100 XP)

-**_Innate Techcasting_**.
-The lamia’s innate Techcasting ability is Charisma (spell save DC 13).
-It can innately cast the following spells, requiring no material components.
+**_Innate Tekcasting_**.
+The lamia’s innate Tekcasting ability is Charisma (tek skill save DC 13).
+It can innately cast the following tek skills, requiring no material components.

 At will: _disguise self_ (any humanoid form), _major image_
 3/day each: _charm person_, _mirror image_, _scrying_, _suggestion_